ilai-ucsb/music_rec/team/sprint01/lect05.md

 - No Blockers

 #### Francisco
-- Found resources to learn necessary technology
+- Found resources to learn necessary technology for free
-- Learning the necessary tech
+- Learning the necessary tech, catching up on tech I don't know about yet.
-- Time management
+- Time management, just added a new course and the load overwhelmed me

 #### Ian
 - Did not do anything previous